fkie/ic_barcode_scanner/README.md

 Please note that IC-Barcode is proprietary and only runs with a TIS camera connected to your computer (however it then accepts images from any source).

-Note that you could run all modern cameras of TIS inside ROS using `camera_aravis`.
+Also note that you could run all modern cameras of TIS inside ROS using `camera_aravis`.

 Requirements
 ------------